 By default, ZENs do not perform DNS optimization.
 To enable this feature:

+Enable to redirect outbound HTTP, HTTPS, FTP, and DNS traffic that is destined to a non-standard port and that doesn't match any predefined network service to the web engine for inspection.
 HTTP, HTTPS, and FTP are applicable only with transparent mode connectivity to the ZEN (i.e., GRE or IPSec tunnels with no PAC file).